moinku07/LandmarkRemark/README.md

 To display the notes list, I could have used a tab bar to show a map in one tab and note list in another tab.
 However, I used a collection view with horizontal scrolling at the bottom of the mapview for the note list.
-I did not write any unit tests for the ListViewController because I believe this is a nice to have feature for the technical test.
+I did not write any unit tests for the NoteCollectionViewController.

 It took me a while to learn and integrate Firebase Firestore.
 I was unable to do partial (contain/like) text match.
 It only supports =, >, <, >=, <=.
 It also does not support OR.
 I could be wrong.